ahmed17777/Cryptocurrencies/README.md

 ### Preprocessing

-Our first task was to view the raw data and preprocess it in order to perfrom PCA.
-The following is the DataFrame that was created after performing the following:
+My first task was to view the raw data and preprocess it in order to perfrom PCA.
+This is the DataFrame that was created after performing the following:
 - All cryptocurrencies that are not being traded are removed
 - The IsTrading column is dropped
 - All the rows that have at least one null value are removed